Stochastic Modelling of Symmetric Positive Definite Material Tensors: Stochastic modelling

-It was seen how exponentiating the Karhunen-Loève like expansion \feq{Eq:GenKLE} to ensure SPD matrices \feq{Eq:exp-gen-def} led naturally to suggest the logarithmic resp.\ log-Euclidean mean \feq{Eq:log-mean-KLE} instead. }

 As was already indicated earlier, and as easily seen from \feq{Eq:SpecDecSPD}, the group invariance properties of of a symmetric tensor $\symtensor$ and its exponential $\genSecTensor = \exp \symtensor$ are the same, a fact which was also used in \cite{GuilleminotSoize2013a, GuilleminotSoize2014}.
-This means that all the invariance constraints in the Lie group resp.\ Lie algebra representation \feq{Eq:repr-prod-Lie-exp} to be proposed here may be applied on the Lie algebra level.
+This means that all the invariance constraints in the Lie representation \feqs{Eq:repr-prod-Lie-exp}{Eq:repr-prod-Lie-exp-var} to be proposed here may be applied on the Lie algebra level.
 Thus, building on the spectral decomposition \feq{Eq:SpecDecSPD}, one uses the inverse of the scaling equation \feq{Eq:Scaling} above together with the spectral decomposition \feq{Eq:SpecDecSPD}.

-As regards the symmetry groups, it was mentioned already that for second order symmetric tensors in 2D or 3D the situation is relatively simple \cite{altenbach_tensor_2018, malyarenko_tensor-valued_2019}, as by reduction through the symmetry group \cite{faessStiefel1992} the matrix representation can be fully diagonalised.
-Thus in 3D there are only three symmetry classes \cite{malyarenko_tensor-valued_2019} depending on the number of distinct eigenvalues, the symmetry subgroup relations are
+\rvsi{The Lie representation also effortlessly combines with the task of ensuring group invariance resulting from material symmetry.} It was mentioned already that for second order symmetric tensors in 2D or 3D the situation is relatively simple \cite{altenbach_tensor_2018, malyarenko_tensor-valued_2019}, \rvsi{as through group reduction} \cite{faessStiefel1992} the matrix representation can be fully diagonalised.
+Thus in 3D there are only three symmetry classes \cite{malyarenko_tensor-valued_2019}, and depending on the number of distinct eigenvalues, the symmetry subgroup relations are \begin{linenomath}

-Here ``orthotropic: 3 dEVs'' means that there are 3 distinct eigenvalues, and the symmetry group for the orthotropic class is a subgroup of the symmetry group for the plan isotropic class (which has only 2 distinct eigenvalues), and similarly for the other cases.
-This means that it should be possible e.g.\ that each realisation is orthotropic, but the mean is isotropic, or any other such combination up the inclusion chain in \feq{Eq:3D-symm-Hasse}, such that the mean has the same or a larger symmetry group.
-The case in 2D is even simpler, the symmetry subgroup relations are
+\end{linenomath} Here ``orthotropic: 3 dEVs'' means that there are 3 distinct eigenvalues, and the symmetry group for the orthotropic class---\rvsi{the symmetries of a general right rectangular prism in 3D}---is a subgroup of the symmetry group for the plan isotropic class---\rvsi{the symmetries of a circular cylinder in 3D}---which has only 2 distinct eigenvalues, and similarly for the other cases.
+This means that it should be possible e.g.\ that each realisation is orthotropic, but the mean is isotropic---\rvsi{and thus has the symmetries of a sphere in 3D}---or any other such combination up the inclusion chain in \feq{Eq:3D-symm-Hasse}, such that the mean has the same or a larger symmetry group.
+The case in 2D is even simpler, the symmetry subgroup relations are \begin{linenomath}

+\end{linenomath} \rvsi{where the orthotropic class has the symmetries of a general rectangle in 2D, and the isotropic class has the symmetries of a circle in 2D.}